 Director John McNeal

-I am privileged to have been named the new Administrator of the Delaware State Council for Persons with Disabilities (SCPD) and State Americans with Disabilities Act (ADA) Coordinator.
+I am privileged to serve as the Director of the Delaware State Council For Persons with Disabilities (SCPD) and the Delaware State Americans with Disabilities Act (ADA) Coordinator.
 I am committed to working for the State Council for Persons with Disabilities to fulfill its mission to unite disability advocates and State agency policymakers to ensure that individuals with disabilities are empowered to become fully integrated within the community.
 As the State ADA Coordinator, I am honored and committed to working with you and our State agencies to ensure that all Delawareans with disabilities have access to State of Delaware programs, activities and services in compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.

 -- John McNeal, Director